 “You can’t marry them, Father.”

 “What' s all this about?”
-Father Dixon waited for an answer from Tom.
+Father Dixon waited for an answer from Tom, but Finley continued.

-She’s already married."
-Finley turned to Kit.
+She’s already married.”
+He turned to Kit.
 “I know where your husband is.
 He’s alive.
 I’ve met someone who saw him just weeks ago.”